olamy/angela/README.md

 <img src="angela.png" height="100" alt="Angela Logo" />

-A distributed control framework to handle a Terracotta cluster and tests clients
+A distributed control framework to handle a Terracotta cluster and test clients

 ## What is the purpose of Angela?